 The Vampire Lovers was Hammer’s first and only co-production with Hollywood’s leading horror specialists – American International – who had been responsible for most of the Edgar Allan Poe pictures.

 This film tapped a new source of classic horror literature, the work of J. Sheridan Le Fanu, and injected an audacious dose of sex into the proceedings.

-Moving on to the family of Roger Morton (George Cole), Carmilla continues her revenge afresh on his impressionable daughter Emma (Madeleine Smith).
+Carmilla then seems to vanish into thin air.
+Moving on to the family of Roger Morton (George Cole), she continues her bloodlust afresh on his innocent and impressionable daughter Emma (Madeleine Smith).

 General von Spielsdorf